OpenAirCgn/mqttGather/README.md

 (In case we are further along than the tag, `-dirty` is appended)

-The complete binaries are located in the folder `release` with names appended to contain version and plattform information:
+The complete binaries are located in the folder `release`:

 	$ ls release
 	mqttGather.v0.1.darwin